learnwithparam/website/content/blog/tried-out-netlify-cms/index.md

 page: false
 category: ['Article']
 tags: ['Open Source', 'CMS']
+description: Yesterday I was looking for open source alternates to contentful CMS.
+I found one called netlify CMS.
+It might not be a direct alternate, but for small projects, netlify CMS will do.
 ---

 Yesterday I was looking for open source alternates to contentful CMS.
 I found one called `netlify CMS`.
 I wouldn't call it as an alternate to contentful in any way.
 Contentful is way more powerful with lot of features and get started easily.